-Phi Finney McDonald acts for the Lead Applicant in a class action commenced in the Federal Court of Australia against Apple Inc and Apple Pty Limited (together, Apple) on behalf of eligible Australian iPhone and iPad users who purchased iOS apps and in-app digital content from iOS apps from 6 November 2017 to 20 June 2022 (Apple Class Action).
+Phi Finney McDonald, with Maurice Blackburn, acts for the Lead Applicants in a class action commenced in the Federal Court of Australia against Apple Inc and Apple Pty Limited (together, Apple) on behalf of App Developers who sold their apps and in-app content via the App Store and Apple payment solutions, as well as eligible Australian iPhone and iPad users who purchased iOS apps and in-app digital content from iOS apps, from 6 November 2017 to 20 June 2022 (Apple Class Action).

 The Apple Class Action is funded by Vannin Capital.

 Apple Inc developed and operates the Australian Apple App Store and the payment solution for both app and in-app purchases by Australian iPhone and iPad users.
 Apple Pty Limited, among other things, collects and receives payments from purchasers of iOS apps or in-app digital content from iOS apps.
 Apple typically charges developers a 30% commission on these purchases, or in some limited cases, 15%.

 - Apple had a substantial degree of power in the markets for the purchase of apps from the Australian Apple App Store (the iOS App Distribution Market) and for the purchase of digital content from within such apps (the iOS In-App Payment Solution Market).